-Do Isopods Eat Each Other
+Do Isopods Eat Each Other?

 Why Isopods Eat Dead Individuals

 When an isopod dies, other members of the colony may consume the body.
-This allows nutrients such as calcium and protein to be recycled back into the colony.
+This allows valuable nutrients such as calcium and protein to be recycled back into the colony.

 Do Isopods Attack Healthy Individuals?